Pupil Leadership Team

 Mayville Primary School has an active pupils 'Leadership Team' which works hard to represent the views of the pupils throughout the school.
 The school is keen to ensure that pupils’ opinions are listened to and acted upon wherever possible.

 The 'Leadership team' is an elected body of pupils, with two class representatives from classes 3 to 14.
-They meet with class teachers on a regular basis, providing feedback from Leadership meetings and report back to Ms Russell the Headteacher.
+They meet with class teachers on a regular basis, providing feedback from Leadership meetings and report back to Ms K the Headteacher.
 The 'Leadership team' also helps to organise campaigns and fund-raising activities throughout the year.

 Class 9 - Haroon and Maja

 Class 11 - Raluca and Tiann

 Class 13 - Brandon and John

 Class 4 - Carolina and Yusef